 Ultimately, I think the smart thing to do is let the coaches build their own evaluation instrument.
 Of course, we will include goal statements and all that other normal stuff, but I think they all know best.

 What are your thoughts?
 What do you use to evaluate technology coaches?

-Published on Monday, August 01, 2011 (5 years, 6 months, and 4 weeks ago).
+Published on Monday, August 01, 2011 (about 7 years, 8 months, and 3 weeks ago).
 Posted in: Educational Tech Leadership Teaching Diary